Sponsored

 About the Author

-Deborah Warren is the author of four poetry collections―Connoisseurs of Worms, The Size of Happiness, Zero Meridian, and Dream with Flowers and Bowl of Fruit―as well as Strange to Say (a book on etymology) and Famous Freaks (biographical thumbnails).
-Her writing has appeared in the New Yorker, Paris Review, Poetry, and other publications, and she has won the Robert Penn Warren Prize, Howard Nemerov Award, Robert Frost Award, and Meringoff Award for her work.
+Deborah Warren is the author of six books.
+She has published two works of non-fiction, Strange to Say (Paul Dry Books, 2021) and Weird and Shocking Fact About Famous Figures; four poetry collections including Connoisseurs of Worms (Paul Dry Books, 2021); and a translation of Ausonius: The Moselle and Other Poems.
+Warren's writing has appeared in the New Yorker, Paris Review, Poetry, and other publications, and she has won the Robert Penn Warren Prize, Robert Frost Award, and the New Criterion Poetry Prize among others.
 She lives in Massachusetts.